floriaanpost/awkai/README.md

 - `--dry`: This flag is useful if you want to see the generated awk script before executing it to check if it looks correct.
 - `--debug`: Debug is similar to `--dry` but it does execute the awk script.
 It wil output both the script and the output.
 - `--lines`: Lines is used to tune the amount of sample lines that are given to the LLM to use when generating scripts.
 10 Lines are used by default.
+- `--edit`: Open a vi editor to edit the response before executing it.

 # Installation